-Problem Choose a light, Color it in How would you react to the problem?
+Problem Choose a light, Color it in.
+How would you react to the problem?

-Your best friend is mad at you.
+Your best friend took your favorite toy.
 Red

 You broke a glass.
 Red

 You see something on fire.
 Red

 You forgot your homework.
+Red

-Red A stranger tries to talk to you.
+A stranger tries to talk to you.
 Red